By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Popular people are not set in their ways.
 They are willing to try new things and explore new ideas.
 This does not mean you should do things that you feel are wrong only because others are doing them.
 But do not close your mind just because the situation or the person is different from what you expected.

 Say what you mean in a clear way.

 Do not be wishy-washy.
-Likeable people are able to communicate well.
+Likable people are able to communicate well.
 They know what they want to say and they say it.
 Avoid “weasel words” and take a position.
 Do not keep others guessing about your true intentions.

 Care about others.

-Likeable people are not all about themselves.
+Likable people are not all about themselves.
 They care about others.
 Develop your caring skill and you will encourage others to care about you.
 If everything you do is about you, then you will be cultivating friends who are selfish and only care about themselves.

-Practice these methods and develop the skills you need to become a more likable person, likable to yourself and likable to others.
+Practice these methods and develop the skills you need to become a more likable person, likable to yourself, and likable to others.